Ask a volunteer to move at least 25 metres away from the rest of the group.

 Honouring Challenge by Choice, I would recommend that you simply invite only those who volunteer to be runners.
 It may be nice, but certainly not necessary, to ask everyone to complete this task.

 Even though it may get tedious, always, always, always insist that your group commit to the series of ‘Are-you-ready?’ commands BEFORE someone starts running.
-This routine not only sharpens people’s attention, but it will pay dividends later in your program, especially if you plan on embarking on higher-level adventures.
+This routine not only sharpens people’s attention but will pay dividends later in your program, especially if you plan on embarking on higher-level adventures.

 Self-Spotting: Runners are instructed to stop running just short of the end.
 This is bound to spark a lot of amusement as many people discover just how poor their sense of direction and distance is.